Richie0003/alx-pre_course/0x01-git/README.md

 My third readme
-Nothing to read for now
+Nothing to read for now.